Photo by weniliou/Shutterstock

 Photo by Japan Image/Shutterstock

-One of Japan's most-visited ski areas, Naeba Ski Resort in Yuzawa, Niigata Prefecture is also one of the country's largest, with 22 runs suitable for all levels of expertise.
-The resort is connected to the nearby Kagura Ski Area via gondola, and combined tickets are available for unlimited access to both resorts.
-At the foot of Mount Naeba the ski resort town has plenty of shops and dining options as well as two hot springs to relax in after a long day on the slopes.
+Naeba Ski Resort, located in Yuzawa, Niigata Prefecture, is one of Japan's most popular ski destinations and among the largest in the country.
+With 22 runs catering to all skill levels, it's perfect for everyone from beginners to seasoned pros.
+The resort is conveniently connected to the nearby Kagura Ski Area via gondola, and you can purchase combined tickets for unlimited access to both slopes.
+Nestled at the foot of Mount Naeba, the resort town offers an array of shops and dining options, as well as two soothing hot springs to unwind in after an exhilarating day on the slopes.

 Zao